areibman/repatch/README.md

 Repatch automatically generates custom videos for each patch note using Remotion!
 Videos are:
 - Generated in the background after creating a patch note
-- Stored locally in `/public/videos/`
+- Persisted in Supabase Storage for reliable, on-demand access
 - Displayed in blog posts and email newsletters
 - Resolution: 2160x1080 (2K) at 30 FPS